mpodlasin/mpodlasin-website/src/pages/articles/generators-i.md

 subtitle: "Part I - Basics"
 ---

-In this series I will teach you basically everything there is to know about generators in JavaScript - what they are, how to use them and - as usual - all the intricacies involved.
-And as always, we will begin with some basics, to give you an overview of that the generators are.
+In this series I will teach you basically everything there is to know about generators in JavaScript - what they are, how to use them, and - as usual - all the intricacies involved.
+And as always, we will begin with some basics, to give you an overview of what the generators are.

 This series doesn't assume *any* previous knowledge about generators.
-However it does assume a very solid knowledge of iterables and iterators in JavaScript.
-If you don't know iterables/iterators, or don't really feel confident using them, make sure to check out my [previous article](/articles/iterables-and-iterators), which covers them in depth.
+However, it does assume a very solid knowledge of iterables and iterators in JavaScript.
+If you don't know iterables/iterators, or don't really feel confident using them, make sure to check out my [previous article](/articles/iterables-and-iterators), which covers them in-depth.

 Know the prerequisites?
 Awesome!
 You are ready to dive into the world of generators.
-It is a strange, strange world, where many things are completely different to what you are used to in a regular JavaScript code.
+It is a strange, strange world, where many things are completely different from what you are used to in a regular JavaScript code.

-But the actual mechanism is very simple, and after reading this article you will feel confident in your capability to actually use generators by yourself.
+But the actual mechanism is very simple, and even after reading this first article, you will feel confident in your capability to actually use generators by yourself.

 So let's get started!